*This post contains affiliate links. Thank you for your continued support.

 So now that we know what to look for, here’s a list of the top 4 dog dryers that Newfoundland owners have said that they use:

 - K-9 III.
-The K-9 III is the top rated dog dryer by Newfoundland owners but it’s also one of the most expensive dryers.
+The K-9 III is the top-rated dog dryer by Newfoundland owners but it’s also one of the most expensive dryers.
 The dryer has two speeds, 118 CFM, 34,321 – 62,000 FPM making drying time super fast.
 It also has two motors.
 There is no heater and it contains two different vacuum attachments for versatility.
 I’ve never been lucky enough to use one but Newfoundland owners that I spoke to said that it is the best dryer that they’ve ever used and it us well worth the investment.
 It’s on my Want List.

 - K-9 II.
 The K-9 II is a step down from the K-9 III but still an amazing dryer.
 It also has two speeds, 123 CFM and 32,335- 59,329 FPM, making it a little less powerful.
 The is no heater and it includes a 10-foot hose, blower tip and filter.
 It works great.
-There’s been a few customer complaints that the hose nozzle can be difficult to change.
+There have been a few customer complaints that the hose nozzle can be difficult to change.

 - B-Air Dryers Bear Power 2 High Velocity Dryer.
 The B-Air Dryer has 2 motors and the speed control is adjustable.
 40,000FPM, 210 CFM.
-This dryer is insulated, making the equipment quieter, and there are three interchangeable nozzles and come with a 10 foot flexible hose.
+This dryer is insulated, making the equipment quieter, and there are three interchangeable nozzles and come with a 10-foot flexible hose.
 There is no heating element and it has washable filters.

 - Metrovac’s Air Force Commander.
 The Air Force comes in 2 speeds or variable speeds models-9,000-28,000 FPM.
 It’s not as powerful as the K-9’s but it’s still a very good dryer.
 It does not have heat and it includes a 6-foot hose and easy change filter.
 This is the dryer that I’ve had and it’s lasted me over 20 years.
 It’s a great starter dryer but does not offer the blowing power that the above three models have which makes drying time longer.